A Different View of Sigma-Delta Modulators Under the Lens of Pulse Frequency Modulation: Abstract

 \section{Abstract}

 The fact that VCO-ADCs produce noise-shaped quantization noise suggests that a link between frequency modulation and Sigma-Delta modulation should exist.
 The connection between a VCO-ADC and a first-order Sigma-Delta modulator has been already explained using Pulse Frequency Modulation.
-In this paper, we attempt to extend the theory based on Pulse Frequency Modulation to a generic Sigma-Delta modulator.
-We show that this link between Sigma-Delta modulation and Pulse Frequency Modulation relies in a sampling invariance property that defines the equivalence between both entities.
-This novel point of view, allows to go beyond the white quantization noise model of a Sigma-Delta modulator, revealing the origin of some nonlinear phenomena.
+In this paper, we attempt to extend this explanation to a generic Sigma-Delta modulator.
+We show that the link between Sigma-Delta modulation and Pulse Frequency Modulation relies in a sampling invariance property that defines the equivalence between both entities.
+This equivalence property, allows to go beyond the white quantization noise model of a Sigma-Delta modulator, revealing the origin of some nonlinear phenomena.
 We first predict spurious tones which cannot be explained by circuit non linearity.
 Multi-bit and single-bit modulators are shown to belong to a same generic class of systems.
 Finally, quantizer overload is analyzed using our model.
 The results are applied to Continuous-Time Sigma-Delta modulators of orders one, two and three and then extended to a generic case.